-It’s always gratifying getting feedback, but I was particularly knocked out by this wonderfully thoughtful review from Thriveni C Mysore, an Indian woman writing for the Australian eco-poetry journal, Plumwood Mountain.
+It’s always gratifying getting feedback, but I was particularly knocked out by this wonderfully thoughtful review from Thriveni C Mysore, an Indian woman writing for the February 2020 edition of Australian eco-poetry journal, Plumwood Mountain.
+(No 6, volume 1).

 Thriveni C Mysore reviews How To Bake A Planet by Pete …